 Non road related street furniture

-The streets are also home to a number of structures and features not directly associated with the primary function of roads and pavements.
+The streets are also home to a number of structures and features not directly associated with the roads and pavements.

 One regular feature of British roads was the stone cross mounted on a stone plinth, usually set up at a cross roads or at important places in a village or town.
 Some of these date back to the early Christian era, others are more recent.